LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab4-schema-change-capture.md

 **Using VS Code:**

-- Check the bottom status bar shows: `sqlbits.database.windows.net (db-autopilot-dev-001)`
+- Check the bottom status bar shows: `your-server.database.windows.net (your-assigned-dev-db)`
-- If not, use Command Palette → "MS SQL: Connect" and select `db-autopilot-dev-001`
+- If not, use Command Palette → "MS SQL: Connect" and select your assigned development database

 **Using SSMS:**

-- Check the Object Explorer shows you're connected to `db-autopilot-dev-001`
+- Check the Object Explorer shows you're connected to your assigned development database
-- If not, right-click server → "New Query" → select `db-autopilot-dev-001` from dropdown
+- If not, right-click server → "New Query" → select your development database from dropdown

 Let's add tables to support a customer wishlist system.
 Execute this SQL in your **development** database: